carbonengine/audio/README.md

 }
 ```

-This JSON was generated using the `generate_metadata_for_fsd.py` script found in an EVE or Frontier branch at `carbon/tools/audiotools/scripts/generate_metadata_for_fsd.py`.
+This JSON was generated using the `generate_audio_metadata.py` file from the [audio-scripts monolith repo](https://github.com/ccpgames/audio-scripts/tree/main/monolith).
+Follow the documentation there to run it.

 ### Audio Metadata Custom Properties

 Wwise's Custom properties allow you to store additional information in Wwise objects.
 In Carbon-Audio, custom properties such as `EssentialSoundBank` and `EssentialMedia` are used to indicate if a soundbank or a source file (`.wem` files) should be included in the essential music directory.
 The essential directory is a precache folder containing vital audio files necessary for a game version with limited content.

-These custom properties are defined in the EVE Wwise project and are also reflected in the `SoundPrioritizationMetadata` JSON file.
+These custom properties are defined in the EVE Wwise project and are also reflected in the `AudioMetadata.json` file.
 Here is an example of how it looks:

 ```
     "WemFileIDs": {